 How Much Should You Save and Invest?

-Suppose you are able to begin saving money (your income exceeds your expenses).
+Suppose you embrace a simple lifestyle in an effort to begin saving more money (your income exceeds your expenses).
 The next step is figuring out how much to save, and how to invest your savings.

 The optimal amount to save and invest will depend on your personal preferences, including: